 The major symptom of hypernatremia is thirst.
 The absence of thirst in conscious patients with hypernatremia suggests an impaired thirst mechanism.
 Patients with difficulty communicating or ambulating may be unable to express thirst or obtain access to water.
 Sometimes patients with difficulty communicating express thirst by becoming agitated.

-The major signs of hypernatremia result from CNS dysfunction due to brain cell shrinkage.
+The major signs of hypernatremia result from central nervous system (CNS) dysfunction due to brain cell shrinkage.
 Confusion, neuromuscular excitability, hyperreflexia, seizures, or coma may result.
 Cerebrovascular damage with subcortical or subarachnoid hemorrhage and venous thromboses have been described in children who died of severe hypernatremia.

 In chronic hypernatremia, osmotically active substances are generated in CNS cells (idiogenic osmoles) and increase intracellular osmolality.
 Therefore, the degree of brain cell dehydration and resultant CNS symptoms are less severe in chronic than in acute hypernatremia.

-When hypernatremia occurs with abnormal total body sodium, the typical symptoms of volume depletion or volume overload are present.
+When hypernatremia occurs with abnormal total body sodium, the typical symptoms of volume depletion Volume Depletion Volume depletion, or extracellular fluid (ECF) volume contraction, occurs as a result of loss of total body sodium.
+Causes include vomiting, excessive sweating, diarrhea, burns, diuretic use... read more or volume overload Volume Overload Volume overload generally refers to expansion of the extracellular fluid (ECF) volume.
+ECF volume expansion typically occurs in heart failure, kidney failure, nephrotic syndrome, and cirrhosis... read more are present.
 Patients with renal concentrating defects typically excrete a large volume of hypotonic urine.
 When losses are extrarenal, the route of water loss is often evident (eg, vomiting, diarrhea, excessive sweating), and the urinary sodium concentration is low.

-The diagnosis is clinical and by measuring serum sodium.
+The diagnosis is by measuring serum sodium.
+Physical examination is done to determine if volume depletion or overload is also present.
 In patients who do not respond to simple rehydration or in whom hypernatremia recurs despite adequate access to water, further diagnostic testing is warranted.
 Determination of the underlying disorder requires assessment of urine volume and osmolality, particularly after water deprivation.

-Replacement of intravascular volume and of free water is the main goal of treatment.
-Oral hydration is effective in conscious patients without significant GI dysfunction.
+Replacement of both intravascular volume and free water is the main goal of treatment.
+Oral hydration is effective in conscious patients without significant gastrointestinal dysfunction.
 In severe hypernatremia or in patients unable to drink because of continued vomiting or mental status changes, IV hydration is preferred.
-Hypernatremia that has occurred within the last 24 h should be corrected over the next 24 h.
-However, hypernatremia that is chronic or of unknown duration should be corrected over 48 h, and the serum osmolality should be lowered at a rate of no faster than 0.5 mOsm/L/h to avoid cerebral edema caused by excess brain solute.
+Hypernatremia that has occurred within the last 24 hours should be corrected over the next 24 hours.
+However, hypernatremia that is chronic or of unknown duration should be corrected over 48 hours, and the serum osmolality should be lowered at a rate of no faster than 0.5 mOsm/L/hour to avoid cerebral edema caused by excess brain solute.
 The amount of water (in liters) necessary to replace existing deficits may be estimated by the following formula:

-where TBW is in liters and is estimated by multiplying weight in kilograms by 0.6 for men and by 0.5 for women; serum sodium is in mEq/L. This formula assumes constant total body sodium content.
-In patients with hypernatremia and depletion of total body sodium content (ie, who have volume depletion), the free water deficit is greater than that estimated by the formula.
+where TBW is in liters and is estimated by multiplying weight in kilograms by 0.6 for men and by 0.5 for women; serum sodium can be in mEq/L or mmol/L. This formula assumes constant total body sodium content.
+In patients with hypernatremia and depletion of total body sodium content (ie, patients who have volume depletion), the free water deficit is greater than that estimated by the formula.

-In patients with hypernatremia and ECF volume overload (excess total body sodium content), the free water deficit can be replaced with 5% D/W, which can be supplemented with a loop diuretic.
+In patients with hypernatremia and ECF volume overload (excess total body sodium content), the free water deficit can be replaced with 5% dextrose in water (D/W), which can be supplemented with a loop diuretic.
 However, too-rapid infusion of 5% D/W may cause glucosuria, thereby increasing salt-free water excretion and hypertonicity, especially in patients with diabetes mellitus.
 Other electrolytes, including serum potassium, should be monitored and should be replaced as needed.